-Starting in 2008, Videotron began an extensive network modernization effort in the Greater Montréal Area in order to meet the ever expanding service needs of the customer in terms of video, telephony and Internet access services.
+Starting in 2008, Videotron began an extensive network modernization effort in the Greater Montréal Area, in the Greater Québec City Area and in the Greater Gatineau City Area in order to meet the ever expanding service needs of the customer in terms of video, telephony and Internet access services.
 This ongoing modernization implies an extension of the upper limit of the RF spectrum available for service offerings and a deep fibre deployment, which significantly extends the fibre portion in the HFC network (thereby reducing the coax portion).
 Additional optical nodes were systematically deployed to increase the segmentation of customer cells, both for upstream and downstream traffic.
 This modernization initiative results in (i) a network architecture where the segmentation for the upstream traffic is for 125 homes while that for the downstream traffic is set to 250 (which can evolve to 125 homes), and (ii) the availability of a 1 GHz spectrum for service offerings.
 The robustness of the network is greatly enhanced (much less active equipment in the network such as RF amplifiers for the coax portion), the service offering potential and customization to the customer base is significantly improved (through the extension of the spectrum to 1 GHz and the increased segmentation) and allows much greater speeds of transmission for Internet services which are presently unrivalled.